Skip to content

 Selling a product is the process of identifying a customer need, communicating how a product addresses that need, and guiding the customer toward a confident buying decision through trust, relevance, and clarity.

 Truth to be told: selling is a value exchange.
 The buyer gives money, time, or commitment.
 In return, they expect a clear outcome!
-They want their problems to be solved, efficiency to be improved in their work process, or to achieve a goal at a higher pace and with greater certainty.
+They want their problems solved, efficiency improved in their work process, or a goal achieved at a higher pace and with greater certainty.
 This is why understanding how to sell a product is more important than just revising what their features offer.

 Before the Sale – How to Prepare to Sell a Product